November 21, 2024

 More on that later.
 First, let’s contend with the year that’s coming to a close.

 Two days in late February confirmed just how frightening and deranged the president and the year would be.
 On February 25, when U.S. health authorities had confirmed just 14 cases of COVID-19, Nancy Messonnier, one of the CDC’s senior medical officers, warned in a broadly disseminated news conference that the COVID-19 threat was real.
-“It’s not a question of if this will happen,” she said. “but when this will happen and how many people in this country will have severe illnesses.”
+“It’s not a question of if this will happen,” she said.
+“But when this will happen and how many people in this country will have severe illnesses.”

 But when he heard what had come out of the CDC, Trump made the first of a countless number of wrong turns on managing the virus.
 He ordered the White House to issue a formal denial.
 Dr. Messonier was not heard from again.